NatanLuz/BudaLogin/README.md

 2. Open `index.html` in your web browser.

-**Have fun trying to log in — but beware, patience might run out! 😂**
+**Have fun trying to log in — but beware, patience might run out! **

----

-Let me know if you'd like me to adjust anything further!
+thanks !